matt002/GaitPy/README.md

 Read and process raw vertical accelerometry data from a sensor on the lower back during gait; calculate clinical gait characteristics.

 ## Overview
-GaitPy provides python functions to read accelerometry data from a single lumbar-mounted sensor and return clinical characteristics of gait as described in Czech et al. 2019.
+GaitPy provides python functions to read accelerometry data from a single lumbar-mounted sensor and estimate clinical characteristics of gait.
 GaitPy has been tested using python v2.7.

 - Device location: lower back/lumbar
 - Sensing modality: Accelerometer